 Everyone living in Switzerland for three months or more needs basic health insurance.
 If your home country provides international health coverage (e.g. the European Health Insurance Card or EHIC), or you have an insurance policy from your home country that meets Swiss health insurance requirements, you can apply for an exemption.
 You can do this when the local authorities contact you to prove that you have health insurance coverage.
 If you are not exempt, you must take out a Swiss health insurance plan.

 To gain admission to study for a Bachelor’s degree at a Swiss academic university, you should hold a matura/maturité (the Swiss university entrance qualification) or the equivalent foreign school-leaving certificate which qualifies students for university, such as the International Baccalaureate (IB), European Baccalaureate, British A levels or the US High School Diploma.
 You can find specific admission requirements for your own country of origin here.
 If you want to go to a university of applied science, you may also need to prove that you have experience or special aptitude in your chosen field.

-To gain admission to a Master’s programme, you need to hold a Bachelor’s degree with a minimum of 180 ECTS points or the equivalent qualification from an internationally recognised university.
+To gain admission to a Master’s program, you need to hold a Bachelor’s degree with a minimum of 180 ECTS points or the equivalent qualification from an internationally recognized university.
 Individual universities will decide whether or not a particular foreign Bachelor’s degree is valid or not, and may also have further requirements for foreign students such as an entrance exam.
-There is no independent body responsible for recognition of these qualifications for admission to university programmes.
+There is no independent body responsible for recognition of these qualifications for admission to university programs.

 Universities of Teacher Education (UTE) require students to hold a matura/maturité, an EDK-recognised teaching diploma, or a degree from a university of applied sciences for the Bachelor course.
 If you want to teach at upper secondary level you must hold a Master’s degree in one or two school subjects.